 You can save money and time by using the Metro trains instead of taxis.
 You have to wait 1/2 hr for a taxi in SP and it takes forever because traffic is really bad.
 The metro is quite simple and based on a map which is everywhere on tourist brochures and the train station walls.
 The routes are colour coded and numbered.
 The place displayed on the platform will be the last stop on the line and there is a picture with the stops on the platform wall showing which way the train is going and where you are.
 You buy a token for 27 rubles from the token machine in the Metro foyer, this is basically your train ticket, you put it in the turnstyle and off you go down the escalator to find your platform.
 It is also very safe despite all the stupid things written on English websites saying you will get mugged.
 Everyone is just going to and from work.
 Just exercise common sense.

-Don't forget to climb the 200 steps of St Isaacs Cathedral, unless you don't like heights, the view is amazing. about 7 years agoAnswered by Lisa Smith via Travellr.com
+Don't forget to climb the 200 steps of St Isaacs Cathedral, unless you don't like heights, the view is amazing. over 7 years agoAnswered by Lisa Smith via Travellr.com

 St Petersburg is the top tourist attraction in Russia.